 Building the American Fleet

-This engaging 45-minute program incorporates history, science, geography, and math to discuss Ticonderoga’s Revolutionary War naval history on Lake Champlain and its role in the founding of our nation.
-Students will examine the maritime trades of sailmaking, rigging, and naval carpentry and consider the importance of naval transport in supplying and defending a new nation.
+This interdisciplinary 45-minute program incorporates history, science, geography, and math to discuss Ticonderoga’s Revolutionary War naval history on Lake Champlain and its role in the founding of our nation.
+Students dive into the story of the American fleet on Lake Champlain in 1776 by examining the maritime trades of sail making, rigging, and naval carpentry to carefully consider the importance of naval transport in supplying and defending a new nation.

 -